 What is the Flu?

 The flu is a viral illness that is most common in the fall and winter months.
-According to the Centers for Disease Control and Prevention (CDC), it is difficult to know if flu activity has peaked for this year.
-However based on previous flu seasons, flu activity usually lasts well into February and even March.
 This is a very contagious illness that is spread by droplets that are released when the infected person coughs, sneezes or even talks in close proximity to others.
 People can also get sick by touching their nose or mouth after touching a contaminated object such as a doorknob, table or a hand; the virus can live on untreated surfaces for several hours.

 Symptoms of the flu include: fever, cough, sore throat, runny or stuffy nose, feeling weak and tired, headache, chills, body aches, vomiting and diarrhea.
 Not everyone will experience the flu the same way or have all these symptoms, but most who have the flu feel extremely sick.
 You should see or your Health Care provider if you have a fever or other flu symptoms.

 The flu can have serious complications including: shortness of breath or difficulty breathing, pain or pressure in the chest, sudden dizziness, confusion, constant vomiting or return of symptoms after feeling better.
 These are all situations that require emergency medical care.

 Most otherwise healthy people recover from the flu with rest, fluids and medications to control fever.
 The use of antiviral medications can be discussed with your healthcare provider.